jtramm/openmc/docs/source/methods/random_ray.rst

 stream is controlled such that identical rays are generated and ray traced for both stages.

-In general, it is recommended to use the "naive" estimator for fixed source calculations as this is the simplest approach and does not appear to significantly bias localized tally quantities in fixed source simulations.
-It is recommended to use the "simulation averaged" estimator as the default for eigenvalue solves as this estimator eliminates bias in k-eff that is observed when using the naive estimator.
-In eigenvalue solves, if there is a low ray density and/or significant negative fluxes are being observed, then it is recommended to use the segment corrected volume estimator.
+OpenMC also features a "hybrid" volume estimator that uses the naive estimator for all regions containing an external (fixed) source term.
+For all other source regions, the "simulation averaged" estimator is used.
+This typically achieves a best of both worlds result, with the benefits of the low bias simulation averaged estimator in most regions, while preventing instability and/or large biases in regions with external source terms via use of the naive estimator.
+In general, it is recommended to use the "hybrid" estimator, which is the default method used in OpenMC.
+If instability is encountered despite high ray densities, then the segment corrected volume estimator or naive estimators may be preferable.

 A table that summarizes the pros and cons, as well as recommendations for different use cases, is given in the :ref:`volume